 The ethics of climate change.

 Climate change denial is the main barrier to finding its solution, according to Yale University's John Roemer in his lecture on "The ethics of climate change", part of the Re-City platform's "Facing Climate Change" cycle.
-The conference was organized by Fundacio Catalunya Europa in collaboration with BBVA, and was supported by Barcelona City Council, the "Àrea Metropolitana de Barcelona" and the Generalitat of Catalunya.
+The conference was organized by Fundacio Catalunya Europa in collaboration with BBVA, and was supported by Barcelona City Council, the "Àrea Metropolitana de Barcelona" and the Department of "Territori i Sostenibilitat" of Generalitat of Catalunya.

 The American economist referred to those who questioned the existence of climate change and opposed cooperation between countries to fight against its effects, such as the President of his country, Donald Trump.
 According to John Roemer, without cooperation it will be very difficult to comply with the Paris Agreements and reduce greenhouse gas emissions.
 For this reason, he was very critical of Donald Trump's decision in 2017 to withdraw the United States from the agreements signed in Paris by 195 countries on December 12, 2015.
 A decision that Roemer deeply regrets because, in his view, the US has done nothing to fight against climate change since then.
 Luckily, some states, like California, are making progress and introducing legislation on their own.
 According to Roemer, as long as voters keep Trump in the Oval Office other countries will have to put more pressure on the United States not to completely disassociate themselves from the tackling this global problem.

 However, John Roemer described the Paris agreement as a very important but insufficient exercise in cooperation, with no way of checking the degree of compliance.
 Even assuming that each country met its targets, this would still not be enough to mitigate the consequences of global warming.